-Work and Volunteer
+Work And Volunteer

-During recovery, keeping busy can the best way to counteract cravings for alcohol.
+During recovery, keeping busy can be the best way to counteract cravings for alcohol.
 Getting back to work and helping others will not only take your mind off your desire to drink, but it will also make you feel more positive and fulfilled, an important mindset for relapse prevention.
 Whether it’s tending a community garden, making sandwiches for a homeless shelter, or getting involved in a charity, doing something good is a simple and highly effective method for staying sober after rehab.
 After all, if you’re busy working and volunteering, you won’t be spending your time drinking or thinking about alcohol.

-Common Challenges in Recovery and How to Overcome Them
+Common Challenges In Recovery And How To Overcome Them

 Alcohol at home can also threaten your sobriety.
 When you return home from rehab, ask your family to discard your alcohol supply and refrain from bringing more alcohol into the house.

 Lastly, stressful and unexpected events may cause you to relapse.
 These events could range from a hard day at work to the death of a loved one.
 Many people stay sober until something life-changing happens and shifts their focus away from recovery.
 In many cases, people in recovery start drinking again to manage grief or anger.
-Since recovery is lifelong, it is almost certain that something will happen in your life that will tempt you to drink, but the strategies for staying sober should help you weather the experience.
+Since recovery is lifelong, it is almost certain that something will happen in your life that will tempt you to drink, but your strategies for staying sober should help you weather the experience.

 I Relapsed.
 Is My Recovery Over?

-Get Help with Achieving Recovery Today
+Get Help With Achieving Recovery Today